webqit/webflo/README.md

 Much of what eludes the web today...

 + the long-missing framework design and architecture for a HTML-first thinking!
-+ a focused standards-based philosophy that produces more authentic applications!
++ a focused standards-based philosophy that breeds more authentic applications!

 Plus, native support for much of what could be the web of the future...